ParedesGab/PP1/README.md

   - This page is responsive, and has a "Return to Home page" button to keep the user in the website.

-  - The "Return to Home page" button has the same hover effects as the subscribe button, but a slight different style (i.e., round corners).
+  - The "Return to Home page" link has the same hover effects as the subscribe button, but a slightly different style (i.e., round corners).

   ![Successful page](documentation/website-screenshots/successful-page.png)